pussinboots/angularjs-crypto/README.md

 -------------
 * configurable error handling strict or elegant mode
 * support for http ajax calls missing only ng resource calls are supported (under investigation)
+* add support of encrypted cookies that are decrypted on server side

 Features
 -------------